ModuBots/TOS-PP/Terms Of Services.md

 ## 2. Services Overview

-ModuBot provides a suite of Discord bots designed for various functionalities, including but not limited to moderation, community engagement, gaming, music, learning, and server analytics.
+ModuBots provides a suite of Discord bots designed for various functionalities, including but not limited to moderation, community engagement, gaming, music, learning, and server analytics.
 Our bots are developed with TypeScript and Discord.js, and some bots may optionally use databases for enhanced features.
-Most of the bots in ModuBot are **open source** and **free to use** as long as proper credit is given to ModuBot in the bot's "About Me" section, acknowledging the use of some or all of the bot’s code.
+Most of the bots in ModuBots are **open source** and **free to use** as long as proper credit is given to ModuBots in the bot's "About Me" section, acknowledging the use of some or all of the bot’s code.

 ## 3. Eligibility